 GOV 480.
 Advanced Topics in American Government.
 1 to 4 Hours.
 Selected topics in the functions, policies, organization, and theory of American government.
 Subject matter varies.

 GOV 495.
 Advanced Topics in Political Theory.
 1 to 4 Hours.

 Selected topics in political theory.
-Subject matter varies.
+Subject may vary from semester to semester.